zwpaper/bookmark-kanban-extension/README.md

 ## Features

-- 📋 Visual kanban board layout for bookmarks
+📋 Visual kanban board layout for bookmarks
-- 🎯 Drag and drop functionality for easy organization
+🎯 Drag and drop functionality for easy organization
-- 📱 Responsive design that works on all screen sizes
+📱 Responsive design that works on all screen sizes
-- 🔄 Real-time bookmark updates
+🔄 Real-time bookmark updates
-- 🎨 Clean and modern interface
+🎨 Clean and modern interface
-- 🔍 Quick access to your bookmarks
+🔍 Quick access to your bookmarks
-- 📊 Visual organization of bookmarks by category
+📊 Visual organization of bookmarks by category
-- 🕒 Date and time display on the new tab page
+🕒 Date and time display on the new tab page
-- 💾 Layout persistence (columns and bookmarks order is saved)
-- 🌐 Website availability checking with visual indicators
-- 🖼️ Favicon loading with smart caching
-- 🎨 Multiple theme options (Default, Dark, Green, Purple, High Contrast)
+💾 Layout persistence (columns and bookmarks order is saved) 🎨 Multiple theme options (Default, Dark, Green, Purple, High Contrast) 🔍 VS Code style command palette for quick bookmark search and navigation 🎯 Enhanced visual feedback for search results across all themes ♿ Improved accessibility with high contrast animations 📝 Flexible display modes (single-line and double-line layouts) 🎨 Simplified interface with clean typography

 ## Installation